OpenZeppelin/openzeppelin-monitor/CONTRIBUTING.md

 For mass automated fixups such as automated doc formatting, use one or more commits for the changes to tooling and a final commit to apply the fixup en masse.
 This makes reviews easier.

-An alternative to this manual squashing process is to use the Prow and Tide based automation that is configured in GitHub: adding a comment to your PR with `/label tide/merge-method-squash` will trigger the automation so that GitHub squash your commits onto the target branch once the PR is approved.
-Using this approach simplifies things for those less familiar with Git, but there are situations in where it's better to squash locally; reviewers will have this in mind and can ask for manual squashing to be done.

 By squashing locally, you control the commit message(s) for your work, and can separate a large PR into logically separate changes.
 For example: you have a pull request that is code complete and has 24 commits.
 You rebase this against the same merge base, simplifying the change to two commits.
 Each of those two commits represents a single logical change and each commit message summarizes what changes.
 Reviewers see that the set of changes are now understandable, and approve your PR.